 As clients continue to virtualize more of their IT infrastructure, IBM is committed to supporting them in these efforts.
 Responding to client demand, IBM is taking steps to support the following server virtualization environments across our multi-platform product portfolio for servers.
 These environments include a set of operating systems and hypervisor technologies under each operating system.
 While IBM software products have dependencies on operating systems, most IBM software products are designed to be neutral to hypervisor technologies.
 IBM plans to support the following operating systems and hypervisors that these operating systems are hosted on.
 Exceptions may occur when a product is designed to run only in a particular operating environment, or when other special constraints exist:

-- IBM® Processor Resource/System Manager (PR/SM™) hypervisor with IBM z/OS® operating system, Red Hat Enterprise Linux (RHEL), and SUSE Linux Enterprise Server (SLES) on IBM System z
+- IBM® Processor Resource/System Manager (PR/SM™) hypervisor with IBM z/OS® operating system, Red Hat Enterprise Linux (RHEL), and SUSE Linux Enterprise Server (SLES) on IBM z Systems

-- IBM z/VM® hypervisor with IBM z/OS operating system, Red Hat Enterprise Linux (RHEL), and SUSE Linux Enterprise Server (SLES) on IBM System z.
+- IBM z/VM® hypervisor with IBM z/OS operating system, Red Hat Enterprise Linux (RHEL), and SUSE Linux Enterprise Server (SLES) on IBM z Systems.

 - IBM PowerVM™ hypervisor with IBM AIX® operating system on IBM Power Systems.